atlas-kohen/GTP-5t-Project/README.md

 Or simply let your question touch any part.

 > **“The fire is not in the answer.
 It begins in the question.”**

+---

+**Note**: Concept sketches in `assets/sketches/` are written in Japanese only.
+They are preserved in their original form as part of a quiet, unfolding process.